 - Bus service: long transportation times, low frequency, seasonal issues (mainly in summer)…

-- Parking in the downtown: difficulties to find parking spaces, regulated parking, car parks, relation between the parking problems with the commerce in the downtown…
+- Parking in the downtown: difficulties to find parking spaces, regulated parking, car parks, the relation between the parking problems with the commerce in the downtown…

 - Communication with the administration: encourage remote interaction, citizen’s participation…